About 100 Women Who Care

 - Each member commits to donating $100 per meeting, four times a year.

-- Meetings are diligently conducted in one hour or less.
+- Meetings are conducted in one hour or less.

-- The nominating members of three randomly selected organizations will make a five-minute presentation about the organization to the group and a Q&A session will follow.
+- The nominating members of three randomly selected charities will make a short presentation about the charity.

-- Each member who has completed a Commitment Form may vote (by ballot) for one of the three organizations.
+- Each member in attendance votes (by ballot) for one of the three charities.

-- Each member will write a cheque for $100 to the organization receiving the most votes.
+- Whether in attendance or not, each member donates $100 to the charity receiving the most votes.

-- The selected organization will receive a group donation of $10,000 or more!
+- The selected charity will receive a group donation of $10,000 or more!

 - Members who did not vote for the selected organization agree to make their donation regardless.

-- Members will receive a tax receipt directly from the organization.
+- Members will receive a tax receipt directly from the charity.

-- Organizations under consideration must serve Rural Wellington and the surrounding area, and provide individual tax receipts directly to contributing members.
+- Charities under consideration must serve Rural Wellington and the surrounding area, and provide individual tax receipts directly to contributing members.

-- An organization not chosen to receive our donation at one meeting is eligible for selection at a subsequent meeting.
+- A charity not chosen to receive our donation at one meeting is eligible for selection at a subsequent meeting.

-- A successful organization is not eligible for future consideration for three years, but the nominating member may submit the name of another organization.
+- A successful charity is not eligible for future consideration for two years, but the nominating member may submit the name of another charity.

-- The selected organization must agree not to use member information for further solicitation purposes or give it out to any third parties except for tax purposes.
+- The selected charity must agree not to use member information for further solicitation purposes or give it out to any third parties except for tax purposes.

-- Each meeting will include a five-minute update on how the funds donated at the previous meeting were used by the successful organization.
+- Each meeting will include a five-minute update on how the funds donated at the previous meeting were used by the successful charity.

 The first 100 Women Who Care group was formed in November 2006 by Karen Dunigan of Jackson, Michigan, USA.
 At their first one-hour meeting, the Jackson 100 Women Who Care group raised $10,000 to buy 300 new baby cribs for an organization in their city!
 Their membership has now grown to nearly 300 members and other cities across the United States began forming groups.